Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Numerical examples

-The excitation is selected as radial quadruple modes appearing often as dominating vibration modes in such machines.
-Hence, the surface displacement in normal direction is assumed to be
+The excitation is a radial quadrupole mode, which often appears as a dominating vibration mode in an electric machine.
+The surface displacement in normal direction is prescribed by

-on the surface of the cylinder, whereas the other parts of the geometry, \ie the left and right cover including the rings, footings and stiffener, are assumed to be rigid.
-The angle $\varphi$ refers to a cylindrical coordinate system in the middle axis of the machine with $\varphi$ in circumferential direction.
-Using the Euler equation $\frac{\partial u}{\partial n} = \varrho_\text{f} \ddot{u}_{surface}$ with $\varrho_\text{f}$ the mass density of air, the displacement of the machine's surface can be carried over to a Neumann boundary condition for flux, \ie
+on the surface of the cylinder, whereas the other parts of the geometry, \ie the end shields, cooling ribs and mounting feet, are assumed to be rigid.
+The circumferential angle $\varphi$ refers to a cylindrical coordinate system aligned with the machine.
+Using the Euler equation $\frac{\partial u}{\partial n} = \varrho_\text{f} \ddot{u}_{\mathrm{surface}}$ with $\varrho_\text{f}$ the mass density of air, the displacement of the machine's surface can be carried over to a Neumann boundary condition for flux, \ie

-on the cylinder and zero elsewhere.
+on the cylindrical hull and zero elsewhere.
 Note, the notation above with the pressure denoted by $u$ and the surface displacement denoted by $u_\text{surface}$ may cause a confusion.
 The excitation by the flux is displayed in \autoref{fig:machine_excite}.

-Note, in \autoref{fig:fluxBC}, the norms of the flux are shown for one arbitrary time point in the middle of the observation period.
+Note, the norms of the flux are shown for the midpoint of the observation period.
 The colour coding shows that only the cylindrical surface is loaded by \eqref{eq:machine_bc}.

-First, some colour pictures from a computation with 3D-ACA are presented in \autoref{fig:SoundPressSpace} (For a movie see~\cite{schanzvideo25}).
+First, results for a computation with 3D-ACA are presented in \autoref{fig:SoundPressSpace} (For a movie see~\cite{schanzvideo25}).
 The sound pressure level is displayed on the machine surface and in the surrounding air.
-The usual definition of the sound pressure level $L_p = \unit[20 \log_{10}\kl{\frac{u}{p_0}}]{dB}$ with $p_0=\unitfrac[2 \cdot 10^{-5}]{N}{m^2}$ is utilised for the plots.
+The usual definition of the sound pressure level $L_p = \unit[20 \log_{10}\kl{\frac{u}{p_0}}]{dB}$ with $p_0=\unitfrac[2 \cdot 10^{-5}]{N}{m^2}$ is used.